Kazakiri220/Oh-my--paper/README.md

 ## Codex Support

-Oh My Paper also ships a **Codex plugin** (`oh-my-paper-codex`) that shares the same research harness concepts, agents, and skills as the Claude Code plugin.
+Oh My Paper - mpacc-thesis-specialized also ships a **Codex plugin** (`oh-my-paper-codex`) that shares the same MPAcc thesis harness concepts, agents, and skills as the Claude Code plugin.

 ### Install on Codex